licrpr/MinimalFileDownloader/README.md

 - Add all missing functionality to web UI.
 - Add module, that deletes a file from BitPort after it was donwloaded.
 Configurable via appSettings.json .
 - Add Watcher mode, so that it can run in the background and auto sync all.
 - Improve ConsoleApp, add new Nuget package for console input.
-Log progress for silent commands.
-In list cmd, there does not need to be "press enter to refresh"